-These Thanksgiving leftovers muffins are a simple way to change up your leftovers experience without hardly any effort.
+These Thanksgiving muffins are a simple way to change up your leftovers experience without hardly any effort.
 Best yet, there’s no reheating of things in several different pans.
 Everything is simply layered in muffin tins straight from the fridge and then warmed in the oven, meaning less work—including less cleanup—for you.
 Yet another thing for which we all can give thanks.–Jamie Callison and Linda Burner Augustine

 Thanksgiving Leftovers Muffins

-- 1. Preheat oven to 400°F (205°C).
+- Preheat oven to 400°F (205°C).

-- 2. Coat a 12-cup muffin tin with butter.
+- Coat a 12-cup muffin tin with butter.
 (For slightly larger portions, you can use larger ramekins or individual gratin dishes and increase the amount of ingredients in each.)

-- 3. Press 1/4 cup stuffing in the bottom and slightly up the sides of each muffin cup.
+- Press 1/4 cup stuffing in the bottom and slightly up the sides of each muffin cup.
 Layer 2 teaspoons gravy, 1 tablespoon turkey, 1 teaspoon gravy, and 2 tablespoons mashed potatoes over the stuffing.
-Brush the tops with butter.
-Bake until the muffins are heated through and the tops are lightly browned, about 25 minutes.
+Brush the tops with butter or dot with pieces of cubed butter.

-- 4. Let the muffins cool for a few minutes in the muffin tin and then slip them out of the pan.
+- Let the muffins cool for a few minutes in the muffin tin and then slip them out of the pan.
 Serve hot.

-Recipe Testers Reviews
+Recipe Testers’ Reviews

 Sometimes the simplest ideas are the best ones.
-A mini medley of leftovers--what could be easier!
-I loved the slight crust that formed on the mashed potatoes and the gravy helped everything stay moist.
+A mini medley of leftovers–what could be easier!
+I loved the slight crust that formed on the mashed potatoes, and the gravy helped everything stay moist.

 Don’t fret if you don’t have the necessary leftovers on hand.
-I made a weeknight version using quickie options--boxed stuffing mix, thickly sliced oven-roasted turkey breast from the deli, store-bought gravy, and homemade mashed potatoes.
+I made a weeknight version using quickie options–boxed stuffing mix, thickly sliced oven-roasted turkey breast from the deli, store-bought gravy, and homemade mashed potatoes.
 Granted, true Thanksgiving leftovers would be even better, but this recipe is too fun to limit yourself to just November!

 The muffins are a little small for a main entree so plan on several per adult or make them in slightly bigger dishes, such as 4-inch ramekins.
 They would also work great for a brunch or buffet if kept warm.
 Also, I found they popped out of the pan a little easier and more intact if they were left in the pan for a few minutes to cool.